BluTargaryan/peaceakoja-portfolio/README.md

 Added images to the home page as well as reworked the pabuttonwicon component.
 Note: work on call and text functionality for footer and probably refactor

 ## Diary Entry 6
 Duplicated pabuttonwicon component to make pabuttonwiconfunc component, for special cases such as to open mail or call apps.
 Applied to mail and call links in footer section.
-Done with footer.
-Note
+Done with footer

 ## Diary Entry 7
-Added a fixed menu component, for easy navigation.
+Added a fixed menu component, for easy navigation

+## Diary Entry 7.2
+Added a project list data file for project details.
+Refactored project list and created a component for it.